lubacien/MLproject2/README.md

 # EPFL Machine Learning - Road Segmentation 2019

 ### About the Project
-In this project, we implemented and trained using sattelite images, a residual Unet for classifying pixels on an aerial image as either a road or background.
+In this project, we implemented and trained using satellite images, a residual Unet for classifying pixels on an aerial image as either a road or background.
 Here is an example of our prediction on an aerial image: